 Published October 2011.

 Kindle: Out of print

-A portion of all proceeds from sales of Stories of the Smoke was donated to The Arthur C. Clarke Award.
+A portion of all proceeds from sales of Stories of the Apocalypse was donated to The Arthur C. Clarke Award.

 A Locus e-book spotlight for October/November 2011.

 Honorable Mention from The Best Horror of the Year (ed.
 Ellen Datow) for Archie Black's "Sadak In Search of the Waters of Oblivion".